 And unfortunately, the best advice for avoiding disturbances to our body clocks may not be the most practical.
 One might move east and quit the overnight job.
 Or, the heck with daylight saving: Show up for work an hour late until the clock moves back in November.

-Dr. Takahashi is Chairman and Professor of Neuroscience at UT Southwestern, with the Peter O’Donnell Jr. Brain Institute at UT Southwestern, and a Howard Hughes Medical Institute Investigator, who holds the Loyd B. Sands Distinguished Chair in Neuroscience, and is the 2016 recipient of the Peter Farrell Prize in Sleep Medicine.
+Takahashi is Chairman and Professor of Neuroscience at UT Southwestern’s Peter O’Donnell Jr. Brain Institute.
+He is also a Howard Hughes Medical Institute investigator who holds the Loyd B. Sands Distinguished Chair in Neuroscience, and is the 2016 recipient of the Peter Farrell Prize in Sleep Medicine.

 About UT Southwestern Medical Center